Welcome to the D'Angelo Library Historical Archives

 Mamie Johnston, a transfer student was the school's first graduate in 1917.
 She stayed on when the new four-year curriculum was instituted and graduated again with the class of 1918.
 Dr. Johnston joined the faculty in 1919 and went on to teach gynecology and pediatrics for 47 years.

 Dr. George Conley

-Dr. George Conley in 1938.
+George Conley, DO, MD in 1938.
 Dr. Conley, a surgeon, was one of the founders of the Kansas City College of Osteopathy and Surgery (now KCUMB) and became its first President in 1916.
 He put up his own funds to build Lakeside Hospital in 1924 and helped turn the first shovels of dirt at the 1936 groundbreaking of the hopital that would be named for him.
 He was President of the AOA 1934-35 and was still President of KCCOS at the time of his death in 1950.